HLT-ISTI/LeQua2022_scripts/Readme.md

 # LeQua 2022: Learning to Quantify

-This repository contains the official [evaluation script](evaluate.py) that will be used for evaluating submissions in the LeQua2022 (the 1st edition of the CLEF “Learning to Quantify” lab) competition.
+This repository contains the official [evaluation script](evaluate.py) that will be used for evaluating submissions to the LeQua2022 competition.
 This repository also provides a [format checker](format_checker.py), in order to allow participants to check that the format of their submissions is correct.
-Additionally, some helper methods are made available for the conveniency of participants.
+Additionally, some helper methods are made available for the convenience of participants.

 ## What is LeQua 2022?
 LeQua2022 is the 1st edition of the CLEF “Learning to Quantify” lab.
-The aim of this competitions is to allow the comparative evaluation of methods for “learning to quantify” in textual datasets, i.e., methods for training predictors of the relative frequencies of the classes of interest in sets of unlabelled textual documents.
+The aim of this challenge is to allow the comparative evaluation of methods for “learning to quantify”, i.e., methods for training predictors of the relative frequencies of the classes of interest in sets of unlabelled documents.
 For further details, please visit [the official LeQua2022's site](https://lequa2022.github.io/).

 ## The evaluation script

-The [evaluation script](evaluate.py) takes two results files, one for the true prevalence values (ground truth) and another for the estimated prevalence values (a submission file), and computes the error (in terms of `mean absolute error` and `mean relative absolute error`).
-The script can be run from command line as follows (use `--help` to display the usage information):
+The [evaluation script](evaluate.py) takes two result files, one containing the true prevalence values (the ground truth) and another containing the estimated prevalence values (a submission file), and computes the estimation error (in terms of the `mean absolute error` and `mean relative absolute error` measures).
+The script can be run from the command line as follows (use `--help` to display information on its use):

 ```
 usage: evaluate.py [-h] [--output SCORES-PATH]